Top German court rules war crimes committed abroad can be tried in Germany | DW | 28.01.2021

 German courts may hear cases of violations of international law that occur outside Germany, the Federal Court of Justice has ruled.

-The ruling could have wide-ranging implications, including on an ongoing war crimes trial in Koblenz involving former Syrian secret police (pictured above)
+The ruling could have implications for ongoing war crimes trials, including one involving former Syrian secret police (pictured above)

 Judges from Germany's Federal Court of Justice (BGH) on Thursday ruled that courts in the country can continue to hear cases about abuses of international law committed outside of Germany.